wangyx240/High-Resolution-Image-Inpainting-GAN/README.md

 # High Resolution Image Inpainting
 Unofficial Pytorch Re-implementation of "<a href="https://arxiv.org/abs/2005.09704">Contextual Residual Aggregation for Ultra High-Resolution Image Inpainting</a>"(CVPR 2020 Oral).

-The code is based on inplementation of <a href="https://github.com/zhaoyuzhi/deepfillv2">deepfillv2</a>.
+The code is based on implementation of <a href="https://github.com/zhaoyuzhi/deepfillv2">deepfillv2</a>.
+Thanks for the great job.

 The project is still in progress, please feel free to contact me if there is any problem.